Glyburide/metformin (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Mild nausea, vomiting, diarrhea, or stomach pain or upset.
+- Mild nausea, diarrhea, or stomach upset

 If you notice other side effects that you think are caused by this medicine, tell your doctor